Engaging over 390,000 students and teachers annually.

 Online access to arts education, professional learning, virtual excursions and streamed events.

-The Arts Unit (TAU) Digital Engagement provides online creative and performing arts, public speaking and debating education and professional development (PD), engaging students and teachers throughout NSW.
+The Arts Unit (TAU) Digital Engagement provides online resources, access and information to virtual excursions and live streams of creative and performing arts, speaking competitions, Premier's challenges and professional development (PD), engaging students and teachers throughout NSW.

 Virtual excursions are streamed via Distance and Rural Technologies (DART).